Murder of Deborah Linsley: Background

-Deborah "Debbie" Linsley was born in Bromley, Kent, in 1962 to Arthur and Marguerite Linsley.
+Deborah "Debbie" Ann Linsley was born in Bromley, Kent, on 20 October 1961 to Arthur and Marguerite Linsley.
 Her father was a retired insurance broker, and Marguerite investigated fraud for the Department of Social Security.
 By 1988, Deborah had moved out and was living and working in Edinburgh as a hotel manager.
 She had returned to London to attend a hotel management course, and stayed at her parents' house in Bromley.
 She also visited her brother Gordon, at whose wedding in two weeks she would have been a bridesmaid.

 On the afternoon of Wednesday 23 March, Gordon gave Deborah a lift to Petts Wood station, where she boarded the Orpington-to-London train at 14:16.
 The intermediate stops en route to London were Bickley, Bromley South, Shortlands, Beckenham Junction, Kent House, Penge East, Sydenham Hill, West Dulwich, Herne Hill and Brixton, with arrival at Victoria scheduled for 14:50.

 The train was a 4EPB electric multiple unit number 5115 with compartment stock made up of a mixture of carriage types.
 Some carriages were of the fully open type with a central gangway running the full length of each carriage; others had unconnected full-width compartments seating twelve, each with a door on each side opening directly to the outside and no means of moving from compartment to compartment within the train.
 The trailer second carriage Linsley was in (number 15084) was of the latter type, and she may have chosen it because it was one of the few in which smoking was permitted.
 Following the murder, British Rail emphasised that trains always had at least some corridor-type carriages to give passengers a choice of corridor or non-corridor compartments.